open-sdg/open-sdg/docs/configuration.md

 * `status_heading`: Controls the heading that describes the progress status, whenever it appears.
 * `status_types`: A list of progress status types to use.
 Each item should have these settings:
-    * `value`: The value of the status type, as it is set in the indicator configuration (eg, 'targetachieved').
+    * `value`: The value of the status type, as it is set in the indicator configuration (eg, 'target_achieved').
     * `label`: The human-readable label for the status type.
 Can be a translation key (eg, 'status.target_achieved').
     * `image`: The internal path to the image to use (if any) for this progress status.
     * `alt`: An alt tag for the image above.